Femininity: Abrahamic theology

 Although the Abrahamic God is typically described in masculine terms—such as father or king—many theologians argue that this is not meant to indicate the gender of God.
 According to the Catechism of the Catholic Church, God "is neither man nor woman: he is God".
 Several recent writers, such as feminist theologian Sallie McFague, have explored the idea of "God as mother", examining the feminine qualities attributed to God.
 For example, in the Book of Isaiah, God is compared to a mother comforting her child, while in the Book of Deuteronomy, God is said to have given birth to Israel.

 The Book of Genesis describes the divine creation of the world out of nothing or ex nihilo.
 In Wisdom literature and in the wisdom tradition, wisdom is described as feminine.
 In many books of the Old Testament, including Wisdom and Sirach, wisdom is personified and called she.
 According to David Winston, because wisdom is God's "creative agent," she must be intimately identified with God.

-The Wisdom of God is feminine in Hebrew: Chokhmah, in Arabic: Hikmah, in Greek: Sophia, and in Latin: Sapientia.
+The Wisdom of God is feminine in Hebrew: Chokmah, in Arabic: Hikmah, in Greek: Sophia, and in Latin: Sapientia.
 In Hebrew, both Shekhinah (the Holy Spirit and divine presence of God) and Ruach HaKodesh (divine inspiration) are feminine.

-In Christian Kabbalah, Chokhmah (wisdom and intuition) is the force in the creative process that God used to create the heavens and the earth.
+In Christian Kabbalah, Chokmah (wisdom and intuition) is the force in the creative process that God used to create the heavens and the earth.
 Binah (understanding and perception) is the great mother, the feminine receiver of energy and giver of form.
-Binah receives the intuitive insight from Chokhmah and dwells on it in the same way that a mother receives the seed from the father, and keeps it within her until it's time to give birth.
+Binah receives the intuitive insight from Chokmah and dwells on it in the same way that a mother receives the seed from the father, and keeps it within her until it's time to give birth.
 The intuition, once received and contemplated with perception, leads to the creation of the Universe.